Chart Color Schemes

 Tuncurry features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 56.8% of all households, including 11.9% couples with children, 34.0% couples without children, and 10.1% single parent families.
-Non-family households account for the remaining 43.2%, with lone person households making up 40.6% and group households comprising 2.6%.
-The median household size is 1.9 people, smaller than the Rest of NSW average of 2.1.
+Family households account for 56.8% of all households, including 11.9% couples with children, 34.0% couples without children, and 10.1% single parent families.
+Non-family households constitute the remaining 43.2%, with lone person households at 40.6% and group households comprising 2.6%.
+The median household size is 1.9 people, which is smaller than the Rest of NSW average of 2.1.

 Frequently Asked Questions - Households